jupyter/jupyter/docs/source/use-cases/enterprise.rst

 .. note::
     We're actively working on this section of the documentation to improve it for you.
-Thanks for your patience.
+If you've got a suggestion for a resource that would be helpful, please create an issue or a pull request!